 Early medicine started out with very basic theories, and general observations about health and wholesomeness.
 But as we began to look closer, in our attempt to understand the human body, we were overwhelmed by details.
-The academic response was to slice up this confusing mass into more manageable pieces.
-Hence the rise of specialties in the West, so that one could at least gain some understanding of some small part of the immense complexity of the lifeform.
+The academic response was to slice up this confusing mass into more manageable topics.
+Hence the rise of specialties in the West, so that one could at least gain some understanding of some small part of the immense complexity.

 Mindfulness training teaches you to maintain focus and correct attentional imbalances on the spot.
 This mental balance is essential for attending and sensitizing to moment-by-moment shifts in physiology, thoughts, and emotions that signal either the stress response or the relaxation response.
 The more rapidly you notice these shifts, the sooner you can intervene and self-regulate them at will.